Is my child eligible?

 Will you deliver the cake?

 We ask our medical families to pick up the cake, unless your child is hospitalized.
-If the baker is located more than 60 minutes from you, the baker will try to arrange a meeting point that is convenient.
 If your child is hospitalized, we will coordinate delivery.

 Can you accommodate dietary restrictions?